 Men – Androgenic Alopecia

-In the majority of men, hair loss is known as androgenic alopecia, better known as male-pattern baldness.
+The majority of male hair loss is known as androgenic alopecia, better known as male-pattern baldness.
 It is so common that more half of all men by the age of 50 will develop androgenic alopecia.
 It is characterised by a receding hair line on the lateral part of the head and thinning of the hair at the crown.
-The two receding sections of hair eventually join together, leaving a noticeable horseshoe-shaped ring of hair around the back of the head.
+The two preceding sections of hair eventually join together, leaving a noticeable horseshoe-shaped ring of hair around the back of the head.

 Unfortunately for men, male-pattern baldness occurs when the hair follicles in the scalp begin to shrink due to a hormone known as dihydrotestosterone (DHT).
 Testosterone is converted into DHT by an enzyme known as 5-alpha-reductase.
 DHT then attaches to the androgen receptor within the hair follicle.
 However, DHT causes the hair follicle to physically shrink in size, meaning that the follicle is no longer able to regrow, resulting in hair loss and no further hair growth.